marrow/schema/README.rst

     |latestversion| |ghtag| |downloads| |masterstatus| |mastercover| |masterreq| |ghwatch| |ghstar|

+.. warning:: This project is no longer Python 2 compatible, and due to the change in how namespace packages are packaged this project is directly incompatible with any other project utilizing the ``marrow`` namespace that **is** compatible. *Always pin your version ranges.*

 1. What is Marrow Schema?
 =========================

-Marrow Schema is a tiny and fully tested, Python 2.6+ and 3.2+ compatible declarative syntax toolkit.
+Marrow Schema is a tiny and fully tested, 3.3+ compatible declarative syntax toolkit.
 This basically means you use high-level objects to define other high-level object data structures.
 Simplified: you'll never have to write a class constructor that only assigns instance variables again.

 Examples of use include: